ethereum/consensus-specs/specs/simple-serialize.md

 ## Deserialization

-Because serialization is an injective function (i.e. two distinct objects of the same type will serialize to different values) any bytestring has at most one object it could deserialize to.
+Because serialization is an injective function (i.e., two distinct objects of the same type will serialize to different values) any bytestring has at most one object it could deserialize to.
 Efficient algorithms for computing this object can be found in [the implementations](#implementations).

 ## Merkleization